pauloricardoz/pauloricardoz/README.md

 **Information:**
 <img width="50%" align="right" src="https://github.com/pauloricardoz/pauloricardoz/blob/master/night-coding.gif">
-- :house: I'm currently living in Itajubá- MG - Brazil;
+- :house: I'm currently living in Belo Horizonte- MG - Brazil;
 - :bulb: A big believer that technology can change the world, a line of code at the time.
 Through a extension in our browsers, an app in our cellphone or in a machine in a hospital. **_Code_ is everyhere**.;
 - :books: I appreciate teaching and learning almost everything, and I'm always looking for something new to dive in.;